repoze/repoze.what/docs/source/Manual/Predicates.rst

     Check that the user belongs to at least one of the specified groups.

-    :param group1_name: The name of the one of the groups the user may belong to.
+    :param group1_name: The name of one of the groups the user may belong to.
     :param group2_name ...: The name of other groups the user may belong to.

     Example::